 Copper Breaks State Park, located in Quanah, is another Panhandle spot perfect for stargazing.
-Like many of the other spots on this list, Copper Breaks State Park is known as an International Dark Sky Park.
-This Texas park draws both stargazers, photographers and astronomers hoping to view a wide variety of celestial objects.
-Once day breaks, don’t miss out on the variety of hiking trails here and the Texas longhorn herd that regularly call the park home.
+Like many other spots on this list, Copper Breaks State Park is known as an International Dark Sky Park.
+This Texas park draws stargazers, photographers, and astronomers hoping to view various celestial objects.
+Once day breaks, don’t miss out on the array of hiking trails here and the Texas longhorn herd that regularly calls the park home.

 Birdwatchers and stargazers both flock to this state park in Brownsville.
 Resaca de la Palma State Park is home to an impressive variety of birds, so enjoy birdwatching during the day and stargazing at night here.
-Since this state park is located far enough away from Brownsville where it doesn’t experience light pollution, the night skies here are blanketed with stars.
+Since this state park is far enough away from Brownsville, where it doesn’t experience light pollution, the night skies here are blanketed with stars.

 Texas’ most famous national park offers up incredible stargazing opportunities.
 Located in West Texas and far away from major cities, Big Bend National Park regularly awes stargazers during the night.
 Also designated as an International Dark Sky Park, stargazers here regularly see shooting stars, planets, and a sky full of stars since the Milky Way is visible here.

 Home to one of the state’s most pristine rivers, Devil’s River State Natural Area is a popular destination among anglers and campers wanting to enjoy water activities.
 The night skies here will grant incredible views since this state’s natural area is far from major cities.